metropolia-mobile-project/EatTheFrog/README.md

 - Inspect statistics and progression in the profile screen.
 - Inspect upcoming and daily tasks in the home screen.
 - See completed and incomplete tasks in the history screen.
-- Notifications from upcoming deadlines, in intervals of your own choosing.
+- Notifications from upcoming deadlines, a day before and in intervals of your own choosing.

 ## Technical requirements
 -	Android 8.0 (API level 26)